Alik Griffin

 ISO 400, f1.4, 1/5400

 I’m not sure why this lens feels like it renders way nicer than my Meike 35mm f1.4.
-Possibly I didn’t have a great copy of the Meike, but this lens just handles itself so much better wide open and feels like it pulls in more color and contrast even though the Meike 35mm f1.4 uses more elements.
-My guess would be that the TTArtisan 35mm f1.4 is a longer design with better coatings.
-Usually longer or bigger lenses will perform better than a pancake, and this might be what we are seeing here.
+Possibly, I didn’t have a great copy of the Meike, but this lens handles itself so much better wide open and feels like it pulls in more color and contrast even though the Meike 35mm f1.4 uses more elements.
+I would guess that the TTArtisan 35mm f1.4 is a longer design with better coatings.
+Usually longer or bigger lenses will perform better than a pancake, which might be what we see here.

 Interestingly the TTArtisan 35mm f1.4 does handle CA surprisingly well too, but there is a bit of distortion.